adamstephensen/faqs/azure-demo-scripts/integration-workshop.md

 #### Who should attend:

-This invitation is open to your application development/engineering/integration teams.
+This invitation is open to your architects, application development,engineering and integration teams.

 #### What to bring

 - A laptop
-- Current business requirements or issues or questions around integration scenarios
+- Current business requirements, issues and questions around integration scenarios

 **Please note: Workshop content presumes 200-300-level of architectural expertise of infrastructure and solutions design.**